-On February 24th, we hosted SocialTalent Live: DEI and Creating Safe Spaces at Work.
+Recently, we hosted SocialTalent Live: DEI and Creating Safe Spaces at Work.
 Bringing together experts and industry leaders from the diversity, equity and inclusion space, this event looked to get to the heart of psychological safety, both as a topic and critical organizatinal mission.

 Over the course of the 90 minutes, through fireside chats and in-depth panel discussions, we unearthed a treasure trove of actionable advice and sage insight.
 Tips to enable companies to truly make an impact when it comes to fostering a culture of inclusion.
 Discover some of our favourites below.

 1. Allies are needed at all levels